 33.11.2.2.1 EDAM RSE On-Peak Upward Failure Insufficiency Revenue Distribution

 On an hourly basis, the CAISO will sum the EDAM RSE On-Peak Upward Failure Insufficiency Surcharge revenue owed by Balancing Authority Areas with tier 2 or tier 3 upward failures of the EDAM RSE during the on-peak hours and distribute that revenue, pro rata, to the Balancing Authority Areas in the EDAM Area that satisfied all upward components of the EDAM RSE in all of the sixteen on-peak hours of that Trading Day.
-If no Balancing Authority Area in the EDAM Area satisfied all of the upward components of the EDAM RSE in all of the sixteen on-peak hours of that Trading Day, then the CAISO will distribute the revenue collected on an hour-by-hour basis, pro-rata, to the Balancing Authority Areas that passed the EDAM RSE upward tests in that hour.
-In both cases, the pro-rata distribution will be determined based on a Balancing Authority Area’s total net EDAM Transfers in the export direction as the numerator and the total sum of the net EDAM Transfers in the export direction of Balancing Authority Areas that passed the EDAM RSE upward tests as the denominator.
-If no Balancing Authority Area in the EDAM Area passed the RSE upward tests in any single on-peak hour, then the CAISO will distribute the revenue to all Balancing Authority Areas in the EDAM Area, pro-rata, based on metered Demand of the Balancing Authority Areas in the EDAM Area.
+If no Balancing Authority Area in the EDAM Area satisfied all of the upward components of the EDAM RSE in all of the sixteen on-peak hours of that Trading Day, then the CAISO will distribute the revenue collected on an hour-by-hour basis, pro-rata, to the Balancing Authority Areas that satisfied all of the upward components of the EDAM RSE in that on-peak hour.
+In both cases, the pro-rata distribution will be determined based on a Balancing Authority Area’s total net EDAM Transfers in the export direction as the numerator and the total sum of the net EDAM Transfers in the export direction of Balancing Authority Areas that satisfied all of the upward components of the EDAM RSE upward tests as the denominator.
+If no Balancing Authority Area in the EDAM Area satisfied all of the upward components of the EDAM RSE in any single on-peak hour, then the CAISO will not collect the EDAM RSE On-Peak Upward Failure Insufficiency Surcharge revenue from any Balancing Authority Area in the EDAM Area for that single on-peak hour..

 33.11.2.2.2 EDAM RSE Off-Peak Upward Failure Insufficiency Revenue Distribution

-On an hourly basis, the CAISO will sum the EDAM RSE Off-Peak Upward Failure Surcharge revenue owed by of the Balancing Authority Areas with tier 2 and tier 3 upward failures of the EDAM RSE during the off-peak hours and distribute that revenue to Balancing Authority Areas in the EDAM Area that passed the EDAM RSE upward tests in all of the off-peak hours of that Trading Day.
-If no Balancing Authority Area in the EDAM Area passed the EDAM RSE upward tests in all of the off-peak hours of that Trading Day, then the CAISO will distribute the revenue collected on an hour-by-hour basis, pro-rata, to the Balancing Authority Areas that passed the EDAM RSE upward tests in that off-peak hour.
-In both cases, the pro-rata distribution will be determined based on a Balancing Authority Area’s total net EDAM Transfers in the export direction as the numerator and the total net EDAM Transfers in the export direction of all Balancing Authority Areas that passed the EDAM RSE upward tests as the denominator.
-If no Balancing Authority Area in the EDAM Area has passed the EDAM RSE upward tests in any single off-peak hour, then the CAISO will distribute the revenue to all Balancing Authority Areas in the EDAM Area, pro-rata, based on metered Demand of the Balancing Authority Areas in the EDAM Area.
+On an hourly basis, the CAISO will sum the EDAM RSE Off-Peak Upward Failure Surcharge revenue owed by of the Balancing Authority Areas with tier 2 and tier 3 upward failures of the EDAM RSE during the off-peak hours and distribute that revenue to Balancing Authority Areas in the EDAM Area that satisfied all of the upward components of the EDAM RSE in all of the off-peak hours of that Trading Day.
+If no Balancing Authority Area in the EDAM Area satisfied all of the upward components of the EDAM RSE in all of the off-peak hours of that Trading Day, then the CAISO will distribute the revenue collected on an hour-by-hour basis, pro-rata, to the Balancing Authority Areas satisfied all of the upward components of the EDAM RSE in that off-peak hour.
+In both cases, the pro-rata distribution will be determined based on a Balancing Authority Area’s total net EDAM Transfers in the export direction as the numerator and the total net EDAM Transfers in the export direction of all Balancing Authority Areas that satisfied all of the upward components of the EDAM RSE as the denominator.
+If no Balancing Authority Area in the EDAM Area has satisfied all of the upward components of the EDAM RSE in any single off-peak hour, then the CAISO will not collect the EDAM RSE Off-Peak Upward Failure Insufficiency Surcharge from any Balancing Authority Area in the EDAM Area for that single off-peak hour..

 33.11.2.2.3 EDAM RSE Downward Failure Insufficiency Revenue Distribution